-2017 HK\$'000 2016 HK\$'000

-Purchases of property, plant and equipment from

-related companies (Note (a))

-- Steve Leung Designers Limited 2,209 740

-- Tino Kwan Lighting Consultants Limited 658 80

-2,867 820

-Management consultancy fee (Note (b))

-- An Nam (Qingdao) Restaurant Limited N/A 217

-- Mango Tree (Qingdao) Restaurant Limited N/A 241

-- 458

-Lease payment (Note (c))

-- Perfect Win Properties Limited 9,525 N/A

-- Barrowgate Limited 532 N/A

-10,057 -
+2018 HK\$'000 2017 HK\$'000 Purchases of property, plant and equipment from related companies (Note (a)) - Steve Leung Designers Limited - Tino Kwan Lighting Consultants Limited 61 - 2,209 658 Pre-opening consultancy services and management fee (Note (b)) - Guangzhou Mango Tree Food and Beverage Co.
+Ltd. - Guangzhou Ten Shanghai Food and Beverage Co.
+Ltd 1,377 956 - - Lease payment (Note (c)) - Perfect Win Properties Limited - Barrowgate Limited 9,709 13,781 9,525 532

-(a) Purchases of property, plant and equipment from related companies was conducted in the normal course of business at prices and terms as agreed between the Group and the respective parties.

-(b) Management fee is charged in accordance with the agreement entered into between the relevant parties.

-(c) Lease payment is charged in accordance with the agreement entered into between the relevant parties.
+- Purchases of property, plant and equipment from related companies was conducted in the normal course of business at prices and terms as agreed between the Group and the respective parties. - Pre-opening consultancy services and management fee is charged in accordance with the agreement entered into between the relevant parties. - Lease payment is charged in accordance with the agreement entered into between the relevant parties.